Mark-Bosco/clear-meals-1660/README.md

     - `firebase login`
 2. Make your code changes in `/functions` and commit them to GitHub
 3. Deploy the new or updated functions with: `firebase deploy --only functions`

+## Google Authentication
+1. Using a Google Authentication method requires additional configuration of the app in Firebase console.
+Follow the instructions [in the authentication library docs](https://react-native-google-signin.github.io/docs/setting-up/get-config-file) to configure Firebase and Google Authentication for your platform and build method.
+2. Google Authentication only works with a native build locally or on EAS, not Expo Go, for Android, as it requires native libraries.

 ---